 Along with being required to pay state and federal taxes, H-1B visa holders must pay Social Security and Medicare, and they also qualify for Social Security benefits.
 Don’t hesitate to consult with a professional tax preparer regarding your own tax situation.

 Sam Shihab & Associates Can Help

 If you are a foreign worker in the U.S. with any concerns or questions regarding your status, or if you are a U.S.-based employer with any concerns or questions regarding foreign workers or visa sponsorships, you should speak to an experienced Columbus immigration attorney.
 Our Columbus, Ohio immigration law firm has an active employment-based green card practice representing clients in filing H-1B visa, L-1 visa, Labor Certification, I-140 petitions, and adjustment of status filings, including preparation for I-485 interviews.

-However, if you are a foreign worker in the U.S. with any concerns or questions regarding your status, or if you are a U.S.-based employer with any concerns or questions regarding foreign workers or visa sponsorships, you should speak to an experienced immigration attorney.
-Should you need legal representation regarding any immigration-related issue, an experienced immigration attorney will defend your rights and fight for the best possible resolution of your case.
-In Michigan or Ohio, if you are dealing with any immigration-related legal issue, consult right away with an experienced Columbus immigration attorney.
+Should you need legal representation regarding any immigration-related issue, a skilled immigration attorney will defend your rights and fight for the best possible resolution of your case.
+In Ohio, Michigan, Texas, or anywhere in the U.S., if you are dealing with any immigration-related legal issue, consult right away with an experienced Columbus immigration attorney.